dpolicastro/annotations/hyperledger/business-network-card.md

 ### Roles
-**Peer Administrator**
+**1. Peer Administrator**
--Node Level, created as part of the environment setup
+- Node Level, created as part of the environment setup

-**Network Administrator**
+**2. Network Administrator**
--Aplication level, created by Peer Administrator
+- Aplication level, created by Peer Administrator
--Can create participants, or authorize to create other participants
+- Can create participants, or authorize to create other participants

 ### Creating and importing a card